 Beaugrand’s work as a man of letters included some lectures which he brought out at Montreal in 1888 under the title Mélanges; trois conférences.
 But his main literary output consisted of a great many short tales and a few studies based either on forest and village customs or on his readings in ethnology and science.
 They appeared in French in La Patrie (1891–92) and various periodicals, and in English in Toronto and New York magazines.
 In 1900 the author himself prepared a magnificent limited edition of two collections of his writings from this period.
 The first, entitled La chasse galerie: légendes canadiennes, includes “La chasse-galerie,” “Le loup-garou,” “La bête à grand’queue,” “Macloune,” and “Le père Louison.”
 The other, entitled La chasse galerie and other Canadian stories, contains a translation of “La chasse-galerie” and two English stories, “The werwolves” and “La quête de l’Enfant Jésus.”
 Four years later a third collection in the same vein was published, again in Montreal, under the title New studies of Canadian folk lore.

 Throughout his career as a journalist, Beaugrand constantly expressed ideas and adopted stands that created scandal or conflict.
 Even his death gave rise to controversy.
 Some – his friend Joseph-Israël Tarte, for one – maintained that he repented and was converted on his deathbed.
 Others – including his widow – categorically denied these rumours.
 What is certain is that during the last years of his life Beaugrand continued to flaunt his free-thinking views.
 In 1897 he helped found a radically inclined masonic lodge in Montreal, L’Émancipation, and he subsequently maintained close contact with anticlerical groups.
-His remains were interred in the city’s Jewish cemetery.
+He was cremated at Mount Royal Cemetery in Outremont (Montreal), where his remains lie.

 During his lifetime, Honoré Beaugrand was attacked or admired mainly for his ideas and his political activities.
 However, he is now of interest chiefly as a writer.
 More and more he is seen as one of the most engaging figures of the late 19th century, not so much because of the aesthetic quality of his writing as for certain aspects of his life and career.
 A voluntary exile in youth, a man of culture in maturity, he was passionately devoted to liberty and to new ideas.
 In the ideological and cultural fabric of his time, he embodied in his own way a modernity that critics and historians have until now tended to ignore or to misjudge.